All posts

 Animate frame by frame

 Use the timeline to add, duplicate, and reorder frames.
-Toggle onion skinning to see previous frames while you draw, then press Space to preview playback at your chosen FPS.
+Toggle onion skinning to see the neighbouring frames (previous and next) while you draw, then press Space to preview playback at your chosen FPS.
 The workflow stays linear: one timeline, clear frame thumbnails, no extra windows.
+For a deeper walkthrough, see frame-by-frame pixel art animation.

 Export for games